 Sunday June 11, 2006, Day 1

 After a 20 day interruption to attend to family business in Washington D.C., I am back onboard Thetis together with my wife Alice.
-Our plan was to sail to the cove W of Mourtia, spend the night there, and get settled in the boat.
-Then, tomorrow morning depart early for Chios.
+Our plan is to sail to the cove W of Mourtia, spend the night there, and get settled in the boat.
+Then, tomorrow morning we will depart early for Chios.

 Last Friday, Thetis became one of the first boats to have a permanent berth in the Pythagorio Marina which commenced limited operation on June 1.
 Now both water and electricity are available at every berth.
 What is not yet available are bathroom facilities, and attendants.
 I spoke with the young men, Manolis and Michalis, who will be running the show.
 They printed for me a contract.
 For details follow the link Pythagorio Marina.